-It is fair to say that every student’s first visit to University websites, always look to find what is the Minimum GRE Scores or Average GRE Scores required for admission.
+It is fair to say that every student’s first visit to U.S. university websites commonly involve them searching for the minimum GRE scores or Average GRE Scores required for admission.

-It is not always easy to find the required GRE scores for admission to specific programs, but there is an easy way.
+It is not always easy to find the required GRE scores for admission to specific programs, but fortunately, there is an easy way to this.

 University of Buffalo

-Master’s program Biotechnology website doesn’t say the required GRE Score.
-But, they have listed the contact
+Master’s program for biotechnology website doesn’t say the required GRE score.
+But still, the site had listed the contact details:

 For further information and advisement, please contact:

 - E-mail: [email protected]

 So this means, sending Dr. Koury an email inquiry will help you find the admission requirements.
 Usually, they will respond to prospective students.

 I am a final year undergraduate student from Anna University (India).
 I am very much interested to pursue my graduate studies at your institution.
 I have a percentage of 83.32.
 I would like to know about the minimum GRE scores for pursuing graduate studies in biotechnology.
 I have a GRE score of 950 (verbal 310 and quantitative 640).
 Will I be eligible to apply to your program??
 I have great interest in biotechnology.
 I have strong profile with paper presentations and projects.
 Will these factors help me in getting a graduate program admission at your prestigious institution??